imflash217/portfolio/docs/blogs/algorithms/blog_03152021_arrays.md

     us to **read** and **write** elements into the array efficiently, since our program knows exactly where each element is stored in the memory.

+    On the other hand **removing**, **adding** and **finding arbitrary values** in an array can be a linear-time operation.

+    Removing or splicing requires shifting all elements by one to fill the gap.

+    Inserting a new element would requires shifting or allocating a new larger array to hold the elements.

+    Finding an element in the array would require iterating over the entire array in the worst-case.